shorisrip/PixelescoPy/README.md

 ## To run
 * Run initialize_db.py
-* Chnage the input section in base.py
+* Change the input section in base.py